playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-element-reference/index.md

 ## Angular

-Just as there are both `ContentChild` and `ContentChildren` APIs to access a single and multiple projected elements, there's also `ViewChild` and `ViewChildren` to access more than one or more template elements using similar APIs.
+Just as there is a `ViewChild` to gain access to a single underlying HTML element,  you can also use a`ViewChildren` to access more than one or more template elements using similar APIs.

 Using `ViewChildren`, we can access [template reference variables](https://crutchcorn-book.vercel.app/posts/content-reference#ng-templates) in order to `scrollIntoView` the first and last elements.